 In his earlier years, David was a managing and litigation partner in South Island law firm Anderson Lloyd.
 He was also involved in many businesses, including innovative bio-tech export start-ups A2 Corporation, BLIS Technologies, Botryzen and Pharmazen, as well as in more traditional industries.
 He is an experienced CEO and company director.

 David was appointed to Cabinet in 2005, and served as Minister of Energy, Climate Change, Transport, State Services, Attorney-General, and Land Information under Helen Clark’s Government.
 In Opposition, he served as Deputy Leader, Shadow Attorney General, and in Finance, Economic Development and various other roles.
 His focus has always been, and remains, on delivering prosperity and fairer economic outcomes for all New Zealanders.

-David has three children, spends time in his home town of Dunedin, and in Auckland with his partner Barbara.
+David has three children, and spends time in his hometown of Dunedin, and in Auckland with his partner Barbara.